JohnD-EE/the-sorrows-and-joys-of-working-in-software/ch9-organisms.md

 ## Emergence
 The emergence of new, complex behaviours or properties from the interactions of simpler components.

-## Homeostasis
-The maintenance of a stable internal environment within an organism.

 ## Nourishment
 The provision of necessary materials, such as food and water, to an organism to support its own growth and survival.

 ## Anitfragility
 The ability of a system to not only withstand stress and shocks, but to actually thrive and become stronger as a result.
+This section explains antifragily, the following sections exapnd on this to investigate ccertain characteristics of an orgnism that can make it antifragile.

+## Homeostasis
+The self-regulating maintenance of a stable internal environment within an organism.
+In the human body for example, this can involve a range of phisiological processes, such as regulating body temperature, heart rate, blood sugar levels, blood oxidation, pH levels, blood pressure, water balance and a whole range of other physiological functions.
+The organims actively and unconsciously controls and regulates its own internal behaviours.
+There are a whole range of sensors and triggers which act independently to keep the system as a whole in balance.
+For many internal processes there is a very fine balance needed in order to ensure the survival of the human body, blood pH for example blood pH must not stray from around 7.35-7.45 in order to keep the blood slightly alkaline and prevent acidosis (low blood pH) or alkalosis (high blood pH).

 ## Self-Healing
 The ability of an organism to repair and regenerate damaged or injured tissues without outside intervention.